 - Have your child's eyes checked every year.
 A child with a high risk for eye problems may need to have his or her eyes checked more often.
 This includes children who were born prematurely (early), or have a disease or condition that affects the brain.
 Early diagnosis and treatment of vision problems or eye diseases may prevent permanent damage.

 - Encourage your child to wear safety glasses, eye shields, or goggles.
 He or she should wear these any time he does an activity that increases his risk for an eye injury.
 Examples include swimming, racquetball, or lacrosse.

 - Help your child prevent eye infections.
 An eye infection may be caused by bacteria, viruses, or fungi.
 Teach your child to wash his or her hands often.
 Wash your hands before and after you touch your child's eye.
 Encourage your child not to share eyedrops with anyone.
 Ask your child's healthcare provider how to put in eyedrops correctly.

 - Encourage your child to wear sunglasses.
 Ultraviolet (UV) light from the sun can be harmful.
 Make sure sunglasses and ski goggles have UV protection.

-- Limit your child's screen time.
+- Help protect your child's eyes during screen time.
 Too much time spent watching TV, playing video games, or staring at the computer can cause vision problems.
 Have your child take breaks from these activities every 20 minutes.
-Ask your child's healthcare provider how much time is safe to spend on these activities every day.

 What should I do if my child has an eye injury?